Recovering From Texas On-The-Job Foot & Ankle Injuries At Pain Stop MD

-Common Foot and Ankle Injuries On the Job
+Common Ankle and Foot Injuries On the Job

-Acute injuries and overuse injuries are the two main types of occupational foot and ankle injuries.
-Overuse injuries occur over time, generally from repeated motions, while acute injuries occur after a singular incident or accident.
-We’ve listed some of the most common foot and ankle injuries in the workplace below.
+Acute and overuse injuries are the two main types of injuries in the workplace.
+The overuse ones occur over time, generally from repeated motions, while the acute ones occur after a singular incident or accident.
+We’ve listed some of the most common incidents in the workplace below.

 - Sprained ankle or foot.
 When ligaments in the foot area get stretched or torn, sprains occur.
-Sprained ankles or feet are some of the most common injuries, causing pain, swelling, and redness.
-Many of these injuries can be healed with ice, elevation, and rest, but those with foot and ankle sprains still often miss several days of work.
-Occasionally, these injuries require pain management and physical therapy.
+Sprained ankles or feet are some of the most common, causing pain, swelling, and redness.
+They can be healed with ice, elevation, and rest, but employees will still often miss several days of work.
+Occasionally, the workers require pain management and physical therapy.

 - Broken foot or ankle.
 With 26 different bones in the foot, it’s not unlikely that one of them gets broken while working, especially in jobs which workers are on their feet most of the day.
 Breaks and fractures in the foot should be treated very carefully so that patients don’t suffer from long-term issues, such as nerve damage or chronic pain.

 - Stress fractures.
-Stress fractures are some of the most common injuries in the foot, and consist of tiny breaks or bruising on the bone that cause pain and make movement difficult.
-Athletes and runners most commonly experience these injuries, but they can also affect workers.
-Treatment for these injuries ranges from pain management to surgery.
+Stress fractures are some of the most common fractures, and consist of tiny breaks or bruising on the bone that causes pain and makes movement difficult.
+Athletes and runners most commonly experience them, but they can also affect workers.
+Treatment ranges from pain management to surgery.

 - Plantar fasciitis.
 This injury occurs when the band of tissue that connects the heel to the toe becomes inflamed, causing chronic pain.
 The treatments for plantar fasciitis range include shoe inserts, pain medication, rest, physical therapy, and surgery.
 Also known as policeman’s foot, about 80 percent of people with heel pain suffer from this condition.